 Carbon steel pans are my pan of choice for searing most proteins.
 They’re thinner and lighter than cast iron skillets; they’re a bit more thermally responsive, and in my experience, carbon steel pans are not nearly as bad as cast iron when it comes to even heating.
 Carbon steel is great at dumping energy into food efficiently, but it’s not going to retain heat like cast iron, so you’ll be counting on the power of your stovetop if you want to sear effectively with carbon steel.

 On the other hand, carbon steel pans are a bit harder to season than cast iron, and unlike cast iron, they can potentially warp.
-You don’t need to buy a carbon steel skillet to make this burger, and you can use cast iron or a plain stainless steel skillet if that’s all you have.
+You don’t need to buy a carbon steel skillet to make this burger, and you can use cast iron skillet if that’s all you have.
 A stainless steel pan will not transfer heat into the burger as effectively as carbon steel does, but you can use one if necessary.

 The infrared (IR) thermometer is important for determining the surface temperature of your pan.
 It gives your temperature estimates a bit more granularity than “not hot,” “kind of hot,” and “pretty hot.”
-Dark matte pans like carbon steel or cast iron skillets will work well with this $15.99 IR thermometer, otherwise you’ll get a better result from something like the IRK-2 from Thermoworks, which has adjustable emissivity so you can get an accurate reading from a variety of surfaces.
+Dark matte pans like carbon steel or cast iron skillets will work well with this $15.99 IR thermometer, otherwise you’ll get a more accurate result from something like the IRK-2 from Thermoworks, which has adjustable emissivity so you can get an accurate reading from a variety of surfaces.

 I’ve become a big fan of The Chef Press for searing for burgers, steaks, and the like.
 In the case of burgers, a press goes a long way in keeping the patty flat while cooking and maintaining good contact with the pan.
 The Chef Press has vents milled into it, which helps let steam escape.
 And they’re stackable and hangable, so they’ve become my top choice for a weighted food press.
 Any press will do for this burger, but this one’s my favorite.